 Prose has several advantages over other forms of writing, including:

-Well, let’s start with understanding difference between prose and poetry.
+Well, let’s start with understanding the difference between prose and poetry.
 For that, stay tuned to the segment till the end.

 Structure and Form